Q. Is early move-in allowed?

 All flatmates are responsible for keeping the communal areas clean and tidy.
-A template is provided for cleaning all flatmates get organised.
+A template is provided for cleaning all flatmates get organized.
 If you cannot reason with your flatmates after speaking to them then please report it to a member of staff at reception and we will try to help.

 Q. My room is not like the website - I want to move.
 Is it allowed?

-All our show flats, and the images on our website, are representative of a particular room type unless labelled otherwise – however, they are not identical.
-Your room will have all the same features and fittings, just in a slightly different set up.
+All our show flats and the images on our website are representative of a particular room type unless labelled otherwise – however, they are not identical.
+Your room will have all the same features and fittings, just in a slightly different setup.
 If you are unhappy with your room, please speak to the reception team as there is often something we can do.
 Where there are other rooms available we will offer these as an alternative.
 To move room you will need to complete new tenancy paperwork, and there may be a small charge to cover the cost of making your original room ready for a new tenant.